 What does that look like?

 2) Every Khala Cloth comes in zero waste packaging.
-For example, the toppers for our North American packaging are made from post-consumer recycled paper and are embedded with wildflower seeds to assist bees with pollination.
+For example, the toppers are made from post-consumer recycled paper.
 Everything else – from the wax paper bag to the staple – are either biodegradable or recyclable.

 3) The fabric used to construct a Khala Cloth is organic cotton and hemp grown in North America, and is certified by the Global Organic Textile Standards.

 4) And most important to us: we only source “bee-centric” beeswax from “bee-first” apiaries***.
 What does this mean?
 First and foremost it means the bees’ life is the main priority.
 The harvesting of wax or honey is a distant second.
 These apiaries allow bees to eat their own honey instead of replacing it with sugar water.
 They also keep chemicals out of their hives.
 To quote one of our farmers when I asked if his beeswax was organic he replied, "bees wax is organic in nature and can be eaten... don't be fooled by ‘organic beeswax’ - organic beekeepers still and are allowed to use toxic chemicals in their hives.
 But I will never use these in my hives!"